haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 ## ANTLR

-see if we can have optimisaiton using channels might use a common .g4 file for some tokens for (coloring and lexer) try to see optimisation on the grammar (coloring + lexer) see if alias can help us with simple param extraction on listener might simplify generic block statment parsing which are not relevant for data extractio ex: block statements like @can, @isset ...
+see if alias can help us with simple param extraction on listener might simplify generic block statment parsing which are not relevant for data extractio ex: block statements like @can, @isset ...